hortonworks/cloudbreak/docs/configuration.md

 ## Consul

-[Consul](http://consul.io) is used for dns resolution.
+[Consul](http://consul.io) is used for DNS resolution.
 All Cloudbreak related services are registered as **someservice.service.consul**.
-Consul’s built in dns server is able to “fall-back” on an other dns server.
+Consul’s built in DNS server is able to “fall-back” on an other DNS server.
 This option is called `-recursor`.
-Clodbreak Deployer first tries to discover the dns settings of the host, by looking for **nameserver** entry in `/etc/resolv.conf`.
+Clodbreak Deployer first tries to discover the DNS settings of the host, by looking for **nameserver** entry in `/etc/resolv.conf`.
 If it finds one consul will use it as a recursor, otherwise **8.8.8.8** will be used.

-For a full list of available consul config options, see the [docs](https://consul.io/docs/agent/options.html)
+For a full list of available consul config options, see the [docs](https://consul.io/docs/agent/options.html).

 You can pass any additional consul configuration by defining a `DOCKER_CONSUL_OPTIONS` in `Profile`.

-### List of configurations
+## List of configurations

 - **CB_AWS_AMI_MAP** : tbd
 - **CB_AZURE_IMAGE_URI** : tbd